Facebook’s AI speeds up natural language processing without additional training

 The researchers note that kNN-LM is compatible with any language model that produces fixed-size context representations.
 In the study, this enabled the training of a Transformer-based model on a data set consisting of 103 million tokens from Wikipedia articles, 250,000 of which were reserved for development and testing.

 In experiments, the kNN-LM “significantly” outperformed the baselines at test time, which the team attributes to its propensity for learning a representation function for contexts with an implicit notion of similarity.
-The kNN-LM added some computational overhead — it took roughly two hours on a single processor to build a cache for 103 million entries and running the validation set took approximately 25 minutes.
-But the team points out that it’s “trivial” to parallelize the model and requires no GPU-based training.
+The kNN-LM added some computational overhead — it took roughly two hours on a single processor to build a cache for 103 million entries, and running the validation set took approximately 25 minutes.
+But the team points out that it’s “trivial” to parallelize the model and that it requires no GPU-based training.

-“In general, we find that examples where kNN-LM is most helpful typically contain rare patterns,” wrote the coauthors of the study.
+“In general, we find that examples where kNN-LM is most helpful typically contain rare patterns,” the coauthors of the study wrote.
 “Examples include factual knowledge, names, and near-duplicate sentences from the training set.
 In these cases, assigning train and test instances similar representations … appears to be an easier problem than implicitly memorizing the next word in model parameters.”